CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

 ## Summary

-In this exercise, you have navigated to Azure AI Studio and added a data source by connecting Blob Storage to the Chat Playground.
-You utilized the GPT-4 Turbo and text embedding models to analyze images, text, and tables, generating vectorized indexes.
-These indexes were then created in the Azure AI Search service, and you reviewed them to confirm the proper ingestion and indexing of the data.
+In this exercise, you used **Azure AI Studio** to connect a Blob Storage container as a data source within the Chat Playground.
+Leveraging **GPT-4 Turbo** along with **text embedding models**, you analyzed various content types, including images, text, and tables, to generate **vectorized indexes**.
+These indexes were subsequently stored in **Azure AI Search**, where you reviewed them to ensure the data was correctly ingested and indexed.

 ### You have successfully completed this Lab!